akamai/homebrew-mfa/README.md

-# Developer CLI for SSH FIDO2 via Akamai MFA (kr/Krypton 2.0)
+Brew Formula for `akr`, the Akamai MFA developer CLI and SSH Agent for SSH authentication (The successor to github.com/kryptco/kr)